frexcuadillera/GodsAlgorithm/README.md

 # GodsAlgorithm

-Algorithm to solve Rubik's Cube using 2d arrays
+Algorithm to solve Rubik's Cube using array

 Following the standard WCA color scheme: